LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation

-PathMIL is a hybrid framework incorporating the attention-based and transformer-based frameworks with CFSD and 2DPE applied.
-In the bag-level branch, we use two self-attention-based transformer layers, with a 2DPE module located in between.
-Meanwhile, the attention-based bag level feature is obtained with the attention network $F_{attn}$.
-Building on Eqn(\ref{eqn:gated_attn})(\ref{eqn:amil})(\ref{eqn:our_trans}) with the bag-level prediction head denoted as $f_{cls}$, the bag-level branch $F_{bag}$ is composed as:
+LadderMIL is a hybrid framework with CFSD and CEG, as shown in Figure~\ref{fig:overview}.
+In the bag-level branch, we employ two transformer layers with self-attention and a CEG module located in between.
+Meanwhile, the bag level attention map $A$ is obtained from the attention network $f_{attn}$.
+Building upon Eqn(\ref{eqn:gated_attn})(\ref{eqn:amil})(\ref{eqn:our_trans}), and denoting the feature with CLS token as $\mathbf{h}^\ell$ and the bag-level prediction head as $f_{cls}$, the bag-level branch is composed as follow: